Studiosity/grover/README.md

 To enable them, there are configuration options for each image type as well as an option to disable the PDF middleware (on by default).

-If either of the image handling middleware options are enabled, the [ignore_path](#ignore_path) should also be configured, otherwise assets are likely to be handled which would likely result in 404 responses.
+If either of the image handling middleware options are enabled, the [ignore_path](#ignore_path) and/or [ignore_request](#ignore_request) should also be configured, otherwise assets are likely to be handled which would likely result in 404 responses.

 ```ruby
 # config/initializers/grover.rb